iluwatar/java-design-patterns/circuit-breaker/README.md

 > services is slow or not responding successfully, our application will try to fetch response from
 > the remote service using multiple threads/processes, soon all of them will hang (also called
 > [thread starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science))) causing our entire web application
 > to crash.
-We should be able to detect
-> this situation and show the user an appropriate message so that he/she can explore other parts of
+We should be able to detect this situation and show the user an appropriate message so that he/she can
-> the app unaffected by the remote service failure.
-Meanwhile, the other services that are working
+> explore other parts of the app unaffected by the remote serv'ice failure.
+Meanwhile, the other services that are
-> normally, should keep functioning unaffected by this failure.
+> working normally, should keep functioning unaffected by this failure.

 In plain words